 The dual terminology of Maths

 Steve Chinn (2004) in ‘The Trouble with Maths’ argues that the dual terminology of Maths is a real problem.
-The colloquial nature of some Maths terminology means that pupils may well have to cope with inconsistencies, which, as we know, doesn’t always turn out well!
+The colloquial nature of some common Maths words and phrases means that pupils may well have to cope with inconsistencies, which, as we know, doesn’t always turn out well!

 Clearly pupils have a lot to cope with when they are sifting and sorting words from the everyday non-mathematical language they encounter, then ‘translating’ it in a Maths context.
 Here are some examples that you might have come across in your own teaching: